Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

   - This should be part of all cloud providers and should contain helpful visualizations showing costs over time as well as the ability to filter data and group by specific dimensions
     - AWS's "Cost Explorer" tool is very useful for breaking down costs by Service, AWS account, etc. and even has some simple forecasts
   - Most cloud providers will provide recommendations in the Billing UI as well
-    - Most recommendations tend to be volume based discounts like Committed Usage Discounts (GCP)/Savings Plans (AWS), which may not be an option for unpredictable workloads
+    - Most recommendations tend to be volume based discounts like Committed Usage Discounts (GCP)/Savings Plans (AWS), which may not be a great option for unpredictable workloads
 - For experienced cloud users: Set up billing and/or monitoring if this hasn't been done already
   - For example: in GCP, every organization gets a billing export BigQuery dataset called a "billing sink" where all the costs for all GCP accounts linked to the organization get sent to
     - This data can be queried via SQL for more in depth insights